 What It Does

 Team Collaboration lets multiple people work on shared infrastructure under a single organization.
 You can invite members, assign roles, associate clusters with the org, share secrets, and control access with RBAC.
-Organization and cluster management live in the IDE panels, while day-to-day operations, secrets, and RBAC can be handled through chat.How to Access
+Organization and cluster management live in the IDE panels, while day-to-day operations, secrets, and RBAC can be handled through chat.How to create an organization

 Organization panel: Open from the Monk Dashboard (click the org/team button) or runMonk: Manage Organization from the command palette.